DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/benefits.md

     With containerized workflows, Workbench provides continuous integration, continuous delivery, and horizontal scaling, to run thousands of concurrent users and pipelines in a high availability (HA) environment.

-- Cloud-native Infrastructure
+- Cloud native Infrastructure

     Workbench containerized the environment of building applications, customized resources such as building machines, ensuring pipeline-level resource isolation.
-It also supports deployment of multiple types of applications, simplifying the delivery of cloud-native applications.
+It also supports deployment of multiple types of applications, simplifying the delivery of cloud native applications.

 - Higher R&D Efficiency